outpaddling/desktop-installer/README.md

 computing, and much more.
 You have your choice of dozens of desktop environments to choose from.

-The Lumina desktop environment, one of dozens of choices:
+The Lumina desktop environment, just one of many of choices:

 ![Lumina Desktop](lumina.png)